onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     :introduced: dublin
     :validation_mode: static
     :target: VNF
+    :upadted: frankfurt

     When the VNF's Heat Orchestration Template's Resource ``OS::ContrailV2::VirtualMachineInterface`` is attaching to an
-    internal network (per the
+    ONAP internal network (per the
-    ONAP definition, see Requirements R-52425 and R-46461), and an IPv4 Virtual IP (VIP)
+    ONAP definition, see Requirements R-52425 and R-46461 and R-35666),
+    and an IPv4 Virtual IP (VIP)
     address is assigned using the map property, ``virtual_machine_interface_allowed_address_pairs,